Mir Aimal Kansi: Arrest and rendition

-In May 1997, an informant walked into the U.S. consulate in Karachi and claimed he could help lead them to Kansi.
-As proof, he showed a copy of a driver's license application made by Kansi under a false name but bearing his photograph.
-Apparently, the people who had been sheltering Kansi wanted the multimillion-dollar reward offer for his capture.
-Kansi stated, "I want to make it clear [that] the people who tricked me [...] were Pushtuns, they were owners of land in the Leghari and Khosa clan areas in Dera Ghazi Khan, but I will never name them."
+In May 1997, an informant walked into the U.S. consulate in Karachi and claimed he could help lead them to Kasi.
+As proof, he showed a copy of a driver's license application made by Kasi under a false name but bearing his photograph.
+Apparently, the people who had been sheltering Kasi wanted the multimillion-dollar reward offer for his capture.
+Kasi stated, "I want to make it clear [that] the people who tricked me [...] were Pushtuns, they were owners of land in the Leghari and Khosa clan areas in Dera Ghazi Khan, but I will never name them."

-As Kansi was in the dangerous Durand Line border region, the informant was told to lure Kansi into Pakistan, where he could be more easily apprehended.
-Kansi was tempted with a lucrative business offer, smuggling Russian electronic goods into Pakistan, which brought him to Dera Ghazi Khan, in the Punjab province of Pakistan, where he checked into a room at the Shalimar Hotel.
-At 4 a.m. on 15 June 1997, an armed team of FBI officers, working with the Pakistani Inter-Services Intelligence, raided Kansi's hotel room.
+As Kasi was in the dangerous Durand Line border region, the informant was told to lure Kasi into Pakistan, where he could be more easily apprehended.
+Kasi was tempted with a lucrative business offer, smuggling Russian electronic goods into Pakistan, which brought him to Dera Ghazi Khan, in the Punjab province of Pakistan, where he checked into a room at the Shalimar Hotel.
+At 4 a.m. on 15 June 1997, an armed team of FBI officers, working with the Pakistani Inter-Services Intelligence, raided Kasi's hotel room.
 His fingerprints were taken on the scene, confirming his identity.
-Sources disagree as to where Kansi was taken next.
+Sources disagree as to where Kasi was taken next.
 US authorities claim it was a holding facility run by Pakistani authorities, but Pakistani sources claim it was the US embassy in Islamabad, before he was flown to the U.S. on 17 June in a C-141 transport.
-During the flight, Kansi made full oral and written confessions to the FBI.
+During the flight, Kasi made full oral and written confessions to the FBI.

 Trial

-During Kansi's trial, the defense introduced testimony from Dr. Richard Restak, a neurologist and neuropsychiatrist, that Kansi was missing tissue from his frontal lobes, a congenital defect that made it hard for him to judge the consequence of his actions.
+During Kasi's trial, the defense introduced testimony from Dr. Richard Restak, a neurologist and neuropsychiatrist, that Kansi was missing tissue from his frontal lobes, a congenital defect that made it hard for him to judge the consequence of his actions.
 That testimony was reiterated by another psychiatrist for the defense, based upon independent examination.

-Kansi was tried in front of a jury at the Fairfax County Courthouse in Fairfax, Virginia over a period of ten days in November 1997; he had pleaded not guilty to all charges.
+Kasi was tried in front of a jury at the Fairfax County Courthouse in Fairfax, Virginia over a period of ten days in November 1997; he had pleaded not guilty to all charges.
 The jury found him guilty and recommended the death penalty for the capital murder charge.

-On 4 February 1998, Kansi was sentenced to death for the capital murder of Darling, who was shot at the beginning of the attack and again after the other victims had been shot.
+On 4 February 1998, Kasi was sentenced to death for the capital murder of Darling, who was shot at the beginning of the attack and again after the other victims had been shot.
 His other sentences of life imprisonment for the first-degree murder of Bennett, a 60-year sentence for the three malicious woundings, and fines totaling $600,000 were rendered moot by his execution.